3 - Finding & Qualifying Buyers

-- Amount of cash down, interest rate and terms as well as description of the security the buyer is
+- Amount of cash down, interest rate and financing terms as well as description of the security the

 - Is it an asset or stock sale?
 How is the sale price allocated among different elements of the sale such as non-compete clause and goodwill (this is important for tax reasons and is discussed in

 - How much time is the buyer requesting to complete the due diligence process and what is the proposed closing date?
 The buyer may also place a time limit (usually a week) on the seller to accept or decline

 - The buyer's offer is contingent upon certain keys